exanpe/exa-grails-plugins/exa-datatables/README.md

 </script>
 ```

-Some tips about the code above :
+Some tips about the code above:
-* Collect all the *Person* class properties, minus age property (see `exclude` parameter).
+* Collect all the *Person* class properties, minus age property (`exclude` parameter).
-* Do not display directly *firstName*, *lastName*, and *sex* properties (see `hidden` parameter).
+* Do not display directly *firstName*, *lastName*, and *sex* properties (`hidden` parameter).
 Although not directly displayed, these properties fill the data model of the datatable and can thus be used within the `customColumn` nested tag.
-* Add extra columns *fullName* and *gender* with `add` parameter.
+* Add extra columns *fullName* and *gender* (`add` parameter).
-* Change the default order of columns with `reorder` parameter.
+* Change the default order of columns (`reorder` parameter).
 * Last, but not least, look at the usage of `customHeader` and `customColumn` nested tags that allow to change the label and the content of some columns.

-Finally, notice the usage of helper function `Exa.Datatable.getDatatable` to get the JS instance of the datatable linked to the client ID 'table2' and the usage of `getInstance()` that allow to get the real DataTables.net component, wrapped by our taglib.
+Finally, notice the usage of helper function `Exa.Datatable.getDatatable` to get the JS instance of the datatable linked to the client ID 'table2' and the usage of `getInstance()` that allow to get the real DataTables.net JS component, wrapped by our taglib.

 Basically, this function gives you a full access to all the native and powerfull features of DataTables jQuery plug-in.